zabackary/daktronics-allsport-5000-rs/README.md

 output.
 Please see the [documentation](https://docs.rs/daktronics-allsport-5000) for more help.

+daktronics-allsport-5000-rs is the most complete library for decoding Daktronics' All Sport 5000 console's serial output in real-time.

+This is a Rust library and thus can be installed using Cargo, the Rust package manager.
+However, a standalone binary is under development for integration in non-Rust workflows.

 > [!NOTE]
 >
 > If you use this crate: let me know about your use case by